clauswilke/sinab/README.md

     implemented.

   - **Will you support Javascript?**
     Probably not.
-The goal for Sinab is rendering of static pages.
+The goal for Sinab is to render static pages.
     Interactivity doesn’t work well with R graphics devices.

   - **Is MathML supported?**